YusufK-25/yusuf_2025/navigation/about.md

         {"flag": "3/32/Flag_of_Pakistan.svg", "greeting": "Salaam", "description": "Pakistan - I occasionally visit"}, ];

     // 3a.
-Consider how to update style count for size of container
-    // The grid-template-columns has been defined as dynamic with auto-fill and minmax

-    // 3b.
 Build grid items inside of our container for each row of data for (const location of living_in_the_world) {
         // Create a "div" with "class grid-item" for each row var gridItem = document.createElement("div");